 Sound Speed Cast Frequency: Casts were conducted at a minimum of one every four hours during launch acquisition.
 Casts were conducted more frequently in areas where the influx of freshwater had an effect on the speed of sound in the water column and when there was a change in surface sound speed greater than two meters per second.
+MVP casts on S220 were conducted at an average interval of 87 minutes, guided by observation of the surface sound speed and targeted to deeper areas.
 All sound speed methods were used as detailed in the DAPR.